splunk/public-o11y-docs/apm/apm-data-links/apm-create-data-links.rst

 Create global data links to link Splunk APM properties, such as services, traces, spans, and span tags, to relevant resources.
 For example, you can link APM properties to Infrastructure Monitoring dashboards, Splunk instances, Kibana logs, or custom URLs.

-Global data links are useful because they dynamically transfer contextual information about the property you're viewing to the resource, helping you get to relevant information faster.
+Global data links are also useful because they can dynamically transfer contextual information about the property you're viewing to the linked resource, helping you get to relevant information faster.

-APM supports linking to other resources with global data links only.
-You can't link other resources to APM properties with local data links.

-Global data links for services are slightly different than for inferred services.
-You have to create a global data link that links to a dashboard for a specific inferred service for the service to have a top-ranked dashboard.
-Otherwise, the process is the same as for standard services.
-For more information, see :ref:`apm-data-link-inferred-service`.

-For information about using global data links, see :ref:`apm-use-data-links`.
+For information about how to access global data links, see :ref:`apm-use-data-links`.

-Prerequisites
+Prerequisite
 ================

-You have to be an administrator in your organization to create global data links and associate resources with APM properties.
+You must be an administrator to create global data links.

 .. _apm-data-links-parameters:

 Parameters to create global data links for APM properties
 ============================================================

-When you create a global data link, you have to specify fields that represent APM properties for the global data link :strong:`Trigger` parameter.
-When you create global data links for APM properties, you can transfer available context parameter values for the property to dashboards and custom URLs.
-These are the fields for APM properties and their context parameters:
+When you create a global data link for an APM property, you can transfer the property's context parameter values to dashboards and custom URLs.
+Here are the APM properties and their context parameters.

 .. list-table::
    :header-rows: 1